TiCaLiBrO/Trillidium/README.md

 Think of an expression like this: `(1 + 2) + (3 + 4)`

-In such a case, `(1 + 2) + (3 + 4)` resolves to `(3) + (7)` in a single step, because both sides were solved simultaneusly.
+In such a case, `(1 + 2) + (3 + 4)` resolves to `(3) + (7)` in a single step, because both sides were solved simultaneously.

-If there are more brackets to solve in parallel than there are cores on your computer, left-most brackets are resolved first to preserve left-to-right execution.
+If there are more brackets to solve in parallel than there are cores on your computer, the left-most brackets are resolved first to preserve left-to-right execution.

 ## 4.3 Arithmetic Operator Symbols
 For Arithmetic, Trillia has seven binary operations.
 You do not have to import a math library to access `pow()`, `sqrt()`, or `log()`; these operations are built into the language as symbols, and are intuitive to use.